-|Healthcare and social assistance||12%|
+|Healthcare and social assistance||11%|

-|Educational services; state, local, and private||12|
+|Educational services; state, local, and private||11%|

-|Administrative and support services||10|
+|Administrative and support services||8%|

 General office clerks usually work in office settings.

-Many general office clerks work full time.
-About 1 in 4 clerks work part time.
+Most general office clerks work full time.

 Get the education you need: Find schools for General Office Clerks near you!